A Gene Ranking Framework Enhances the Design Efficiency of Genome-Scale Constraint-Based Metabolic Networks under Time Limits: Discussion and Conclusion

-Table~\ref{t4} presents key statistics from the solution process of MILP problems constructed by Method \Rmnum{1}, using cases where both methods were successful on the iMM904 dataset.
-Across all three configurations: assigning values to one, two, or three important genes, Method \Rmnum{1} consistently traversed fewer branch-and-bound nodes than Method \Rmnum{2}.
-This reduction in the number of LP relaxations was a major factor contributing to the improved computational efficiency.
-Additionally, over 80$\%$ of Method \Rmnum{1} effectively reduced problem size in terms of the average number of variables, constraints, and non-zero counts.
-At the configuration with three important genes, all three of these metrics were lower than Method \Rmnum{2} averages and also outperformed the corresponding results from configurations using one or two genes.
-This suggests that assigning fixed binary values to a larger number of key gene variables simplifies the problem structure, making it easier to solve.
-Similarly, the number of cutting planes generated by the solvers was significantly lower for Method \Rmnum{1} compared to Method \Rmnum{2}.
-This further supports the conclusion that our Method \Rmnum{1} reduced MILP problem complexity and can achieve faster solutions within the time limit.
-These findings align with the performance results reported for the set of (2) in Table~\ref{t1}, providing insight into the underlying causes of improved performance.
-However, the relationship between MILP complexity and runtime was not strictly linear.
-For instance, in the multiplicity (\hyperref[e:m]{St1}) and frequency (\hyperref[e:f]{St2}) strategies using two important genes, the number of nodes explored was markedly less than that of Method \Rmnum{2}.
-Nonetheless, due to the internal behavior of MILP solvers, including heuristic strategies, secondary branch-and-bound processes, and other internal procedures, the reduction in nodes did not always lead to a proportional decrease in average runtime, as shown in Table~\ref{t1}.
-Comprehensive details for the solution process of cases where both methods were successful are provided in Table S4 within the supplementary file.\\
+Table~\ref{t4} presents key statistics of the MILP solution process constructed by Method \Rmnum{1} and \Rmnum{2}, using cases where both methods were successful on the iMM904 dataset.
+Across all configurations assigning one, two, or three important genes, Method \Rmnum{1} significantly explored fewer branch-and-bound nodes than Method \Rmnum{2}, as indicated by the Avg.
+Nodes metric in Table~\ref{t4}.
+This reduction in LP relaxations was a major factor contributing to improved computational efficiency.
+Method \Rmnum{1} also slightly reduced the problem size in many cases, as evidenced by decreases in Avg.
+Rows (constraints), Avg.
+Columns (variables), and Avg.
+Non-zeros reported in Table~\ref{t4}.
+In particular, when three important genes were assigned, all these metrics were lower than the averages of Method \Rmnum{2} and also outperformed the configurations with one or two genes.
+This suggests that fixing binary values for a larger number of key gene variables simplifies the problem structure and facilitates the solution.
+Furthermore, Method \Rmnum{1} generated significantly fewer cutting planes than Method \Rmnum{2}, as reflected by the reduced Avg.
+Cuts metric in Table~\ref{t4}.
+These results support the conclusion that Method \Rmnum{1} reduces MILP problem complexity and enables faster solutions within the time limit.
+These findings are consistent with the performance results reported for set (2) in Table~\ref{t1} and provide insight into the sources of improvement.
+However, the relationship between MILP complexity and runtime is not strictly linear.
+For example, in the \hyperref[e:m]{St1} and \hyperref[e:f]{St2} strategies using two important genes, the average number of explored nodes was substantially lower than that of Method \Rmnum{2}.
+Nevertheless, due to the internal behavior of MILP solvers, including heuristic strategies, secondary branch-and-bound processes, and other internal procedures, the reduction in nodes did not always result in a proportional decrease in average runtime, as shown in Table~\ref{t1}.
+More detailed statistics are provided in the supplementary Table S1.